letzi83/Data-Journalism-Resources/ddj-reading-options.md

 # Data journalism reading options
+Link to this page: [http://bit.ly/ddj-reading-options](http://bit.ly/ddj-reading-options)

 ## Newsletters
 There are tons of data related newsletters out there, my inbox regularly flows over with inspiration and I have subscribed to many more than the below mentioned, however it's those five I _always_ open and _never_ am disappointed, as every time I find something that's worthwile following up on.